Perfect Espresso: How to Use an Espresso Machine to Pull the Espresso Shot

 The key to foaming your milk is heat.
 Too little and your foam won’t stay together, too much and your milk will taste burnt and unpleasant.
 Practice practice practice and you’ll get a feel for it.

 Rich, creamy, and full of flavor: what’s not to love about espresso?
 Bring some patience and a learning mindset to your espresso brewing adventures and you’ll master it in no time.
 Once you’ve mastered pulling espresso, other brewing methods will become easier.
 It will all make sense.
 Do you brew coffee using different coffee makers?
-See our other brewing guides here.
+See our other brewing guides here and refine your skills by subscribing to some of our favorite Youtube channels.

 To make drip coffee with an espresso machine you make an Americano.
 An Americano is a beverage popularized during WWII by American troops stationed in Italy seeking out a more familiar cup of coffee.
 Make your espresso as normal and add hot water until you reach your desired strength.
 Here’s a guide on making an Americano.